Kontakion: History

 Originally the kontakion was a Syriac form of poetry, achieving popularity in Constantinople first under Romanos the Melodist, Anastasios, and Kyriakos in the 6th century, and then under Sergius I of Constantinople and Sophronius of Jerusalem in the 7th century.
 Romanos' works had been widely acknowledged as a crucial contribution to Byzantine hymnography, in some kontakia he also supported Emperor Justinian by writing state propaganda.

 Romanos' kontakion On the Nativity of Christ was also mentioned in his vita.
 Until the twelfth century, it was sung every year at the imperial banquet on that feast by the joint choirs of Hagia Sophia and of the Church of the Holy Apostles in Constantinople.
 Most of the poem takes the form of a dialogue between the Mother of God and the Magi.

 A kontakion is a poetic form frequently encountered in Byzantine hymnography.
 It was probably based on Syriac hymnographical traditions, which were transformed and developed in Greek-speaking Byzantium.
 It was a homiletic genre and could be best described as a "sermon in verse accompanied by music".
 In character it is similar to the early Byzantine festival sermons in prose — a genre developed by Ephrem the Syrian — but meter and music have greatly heightened the drama and rhetorical beauty of the speaker's often profound and very rich meditation.

 Medieval manuscripts preserved about 750 kontakia since the 9th century, about two thirds had been composed since the 10th century, but they were rather liturgical compositions with about two or six oikoi, each one concluded by a refrain identical to the introduction (prooimion).
 Longer compositions were the Slavic Akafist which were inspired by an acrostic kontakion whose 24 stanzas started with each letter of the alphabet (Akathist).

-Within the cathedral rite developed a truncated which reduced the kontakion to one oikos or just to the prooimion, while the music was elaborated to a melismatic style.
+Within the cathedral rite developed a truncated form which reduced the kontakion to one oikos or just to the prooimion, while the music was elaborated to a melismatic style.
 The classical repertoire consisted of 42 kontakia-idiomela, and 44 kontakia-prosomoia made about a limited number of model stanzas consisting of fourteen prooimia-idiomela and thirteen okoi-idiomela which could be combined independently.
 This classical repertoire was dominated by classical composers of the 6th and 7th centuries.